huggingface/diffusers/docs/source/en/training/text2image.md

 </hfoption>
 <hfoption id="Flax">

-You can also train a model with Flax, which can be faster on TPUs and GPUs thanks to [@duongna211](https://github.com/duongna21).
+Training with Flax can be faster on TPUs and GPUs thanks to [@duongna211](https://github.com/duongna21).
 Flax is more efficient on a TPU, but GPU performance is also great.

-Set the environment variables `MODEL_NAME` and `dataset_name` to the model (either from the Hub or a local path) and the dataset.
+Set the environment variables `MODEL_NAME` and `dataset_name` to the model and the dataset (either from the Hub or a local path).

 <Tip>